junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The tablets would serve as a physical container of the Words' power in the material plane.
 Just like Yin and Yang, Heaven and Hell, light and darkness, tablets also have their attributes.
 And more specifically, the angel tablet and demon tablet are exactly the matching pieces.
 Whoever have both of them could unleash unimaginable amount of power, that's why they should always be kept separately, and making sure no angel should own the angel tablet, and no demon should own the demon tablet, to ensure the balance of the universe.

+> Add Naomi:
+>
+> Naomi confronts M, knows his spell/plan; goes to TFW, warn them not to let M get Angel Tablet or let C get Demon Tablet, she just wants to protect Heaven from both of them, tell them M's spell; TFW doesn't believe her, but come up with the plan that does exactly opposite (give M AT and give C DT); Naomi goes back to fight M, got killed by M

 > Donatello reads Kevin's notes, find out tablets can change and strengthen their arrogance, explains Crowley's change of behavior, betting on it will do the same to Metatron (but why Cas is different, cuz Cas never look for power, he flies away only cuz he wants to keep Dean safe, so this is what's amplified) And two tablets together can unleash huge wave of power, only if angel has angel tablet and demon has demon tablet (balance)
 >
 > they know Metatron is looking for angel tablet, they need to lure Metatron to Crowley, but also need to make sure they're equal, so they'll need to find the demon tablet for Crowley and make sure Metatron has the angel tablet, for them to fight